DevarakondaV/runG32/README.md

 Requirements:
-1) Install python3.7 and add it to path
+1) Install python3.7 and add it to path.
-2) Install pipenv python [package](https://pypi.org/project/pipenv/): pip install pipenv
+2) Install pipenv python [package](https://pypi.org/project/pipenv/): `pip install pipenv`

 To run file:
 1) Unzip contents
 2) cd into directory
-3) Install the required packages in a python virtual env: pipenv Install
+3) Install the required packages in a python virtual env: `pipenv Install`
 4) You can run the file with either:

     `pipenv run python packTest.py --host=<hostname> --user=<username> --passcode=<passcode> --projectname=<projectname> --filesDir=<filesDir>`

-   or start the virtual env:
+   or start the virtual environment:

     `pipenv shell`